cyw233/my-burger/README.md

 **2. Authenticate**

-Users can sign up or sign in by clicking *Authenticate* on the navbar and click *Switch To SIGNUP* or *SWITCH TO SIGNIN*.
+Users can sign up or sign in by clicking *Authenticate* on the navbar and click *SWITCH TO SIGNUP* or *SWITCH TO SIGNIN*.
 Only users that have signed in can continue to make an order.

 **3. Make Orders**